grandchild/linux_installer/README.md

 1. Extract anywhere

 ### Run
-These steps need to be executed for every installer.
+These steps need to be executed in the extracted builder directory, and for every installer.

 1. Add necessary application files to the `data` subfolder
 1. Set `variables.version` (and possibly other variables) in